Bug report #17453

 Tested on Windows.

-#2 Updated by Michel Stuyts about 3 years ago
+#2 Updated by Michel Stuyts over 3 years ago

 I noticed similar behavior.
 The right-click functionality to enable or disable a toolbar or panel stops working when a QGIS project is opened.
 When QGIS is restarted without opening a project everything works as expected.
 Adding layers to QGIS has no effect, but when an existing project is opened right clicking on a toolbar doesn't work anymore, until QGIS is restarted.
 I tested this in QGIS 2.99 installed with OSGeo4W on Windows 10.